Schedule With Planet Depos Today

 Cultural & Travel Highlights from Tokyo

 - There is a reason people rave about this super city.
-Actually, there are many reasons!
-Awesome (in the true sense of the word) temples, delicious food, streets pulsing with foot traffic, and an assortment of super tall structures from which to take in breathtaking views.
+Actually, in fact, there are many reasons!
+Awesome (in the true sense of the word) temples, delicious food, streets pulsing with foot traffic, and an assortment of tall structures from which to take in breathtaking views.

 - If you have a good head for heights, scale Skytree, the second tallest human structure on earth!
 The toll to go up is pretty steep, too, but you’ll get a view like no other!
 Restaurants offer sushi and spicy Chinese food, among other choices.